Mustelidae = awesomeMentos Finger. Absolutely not thriving. What the hell does Mentos have to do with the trope? Or fingers?

 Ravenous SophovoreAbk, you asked a question that is reasonably interpreted as "how is this going to be defined."
 You have no right to be offended when that question is answered.
 It seems that the only reason why you couldn't (and still can't) just come forth and put forward your objections clearly was so that you could make a passive-aggressive, whiny post about the issue without actually having to contribute anything.
 You've previously been banned for trolling in the TRS.
 Consider yourself on the brink of being escorted out again.

-Ours is the Fury!It looks like it's also deserving of the YMMV banner, considering it's about a phrase being irritating.
+Don't let it dieIt looks like it's also deserving of the YMMV banner, considering it's about a phrase being irritating.

 considering it's about a phrase being irritating.Whoa, that may be irrelevant if we're supplying a new definition.

 the it-thingyWhy would advertisements need their own Catch Phrase page?

 Don't let it dieYeah, don't we already have Tagline?